etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1.rst

 * We are using `pyenv <https://github.com/pyenv/pyenv>`_ to manage different Python versions on our system.
-* We use `pipx <https://github.com/pipxproject/pipx/>`_ to install applications like  Micc_ system-wide with their own virtual environment.
+* We use `pipx <https://github.com/pipxproject/pipx/>`_ to install applications like Micc_ system-wide together with their own virtual environment.

+  .. note:: I would like to install Poetry_ also with pipx but this approach seems to make
+     ``poetry install`` ignore the Python version that is set by pyenv_.
+Instead, it uses the Python version with which poetry was installed (that is the one of pipx).

 * `Poetry <https://poetry.eustace.io/docs/pyproject/>`_ is used to set up virtual environments for the projects we are working, for managing their dependencies and for publishing them to PyPI_.
 * Micc_ is used to set up the project structure, as the basis of everything that will be described